ozialien/ecs/context.md

 1. ✅ Support all features used in `values-dev.yaml`, `values-prod.yaml`, and `values-structured-test.yaml`
 2. ✅ Support all features used in `values-matsonlabs.yaml` (most complex example)
-3. ✅ Support all features used in `values-legacy-test.yaml` (legacy format)
-4. ✅ Maintain backward compatibility with existing deployments
+3. ✅ Maintain backward compatibility with existing deployments
-5. ✅ Pass all tests after implementing new features
+4. ✅ Pass all tests after implementing new features

 ### Next Steps